- Application Steps

 If you are applying to the PhD, ThD, or MA programs, apply to the Graduate Theological Union.
 Identify PLTS as your school of affiliation and you will be assigned a PLTS faculty member as an advisor, be eligible for housing, and other commuity benefits.

-If you are an international student and will need a student visa, please contact Admissions Director, Rev. A,ber Remillard, (510) 559-2738, and Associate Dean of Academic Affairs, Dr. Christopher Evans, (510) 559-2737.
+If you are an international student and will need a student visa, Contact Rev. Holly Johnson, Director of Admissions at email@example.com or Associate Dean of Academic Affairs, Dr. Christopher Evans at (510) 559-2737 or .
 Also see additional requirements for international students.

 Priority Application Deadline